 Content will be aligned with the writing-focused ELAR TEKS.
 The training provided by the institute will be applicable to teachers—both ELA and social studies—who include a substantial writing component in their classes.
 The schedule is as follows:

 Like all Humanities Texas teacher programs, the institute will be teacher-centered, with an emphasis on developing effective pedagogical strategies.

-The online institute is open to secondary-level English language arts (ELA) teachers in Texas schools.
+The online institute is open to secondary-level English language arts (ELA) and social studies teachers in Texas schools.

 The institute is free to teachers and their schools.
 Participants will receive CPE credit and a wealth of curricular materials.
 CPE hours will be adjusted if a participant misses any portion of the program.

 Complete the online application.
 Please apply as soon as possible, as registration will occur on a rolling basis.
 Depending on the number of applicants, Humanities Texas may have to limit attendance for the online program.

 The application will close at 5:00 p.m.
 CT on Thursday, July 8.

 The institute is made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.